mirochaj/ares/doc/example_bh_pop.rst

 by the minimum virial temperature of halos in which stars form, ``Tmin``, the star formation efficiency, ``fstar``, and other optional keyword arguments.

-To begin, import glorb and initialize an instance of the BlackHolePopulation class:
+To begin, import ares and initialize an instance of the BlackHolePopulation class:

 ::